jpaulm/fbp-tutorial-filter-file/Step05/README.md

 Pretty straightforward: just click on each block, and select `Choose Component/Subnet Class`.

 This will present the "File Chooser" dialog.
 Assuming you have (successfully) used the `Locate JavaFBP Jar File` function, the first line will be the root of that jar file.
 Other entries will be from your working component directory.
+Any time you use the `Add Aditional Jar File` function, more jar files will be added to the top of the "File Chooser" file list.

 The first block (`read sample file`) would most probably use the `ReadFile` component in the `core/components/io` package in the JavaFBP jar file.
 This requires an IIP containing the file name - port name `SOURCE`.